Nei-V/FccFriendshipTest/README.md

 ### The friendly questionnaire
 How alike are you and your friend?
 Answer questions and get a score if both have given the same answers!

+## This is a project madde at the JAMstack Freecodecamp Hackaton 2018.
+This forked project has minor improvements and typos corrections over the original one that was submited to the contest - all in the "The friendly questionnaire" minigame.
+The overall design of the site and the "WordGame" were done by other team members.
+"The friendly questionnaire"" minigame was done by me (of course, with help from other team members).